 - 12.12.3.5.
-The following types of development are not permitted within the Amendment Area: - a.
-Drive-through facilities associated with any permitted use; - b.
-Service Station uses and car washes; and, - c.
-Retail uses that require outdoor storage, with the exception of garden centres that are accessory to a primary use.
+The following types of development are not permitted within the Amendment Area: - Drive-through facilities associated with any permitted use; a. - h.
+Service Station uses and car washes; and, - Retail uses that require outdoor storage, with the exception of garden centres that C. are accessory to a primary use.